Estranged wife of Dubai ruler applies for forced marriage protection order

 File photo: Sheikh Mohammed bin Rashid Al Maktoum and Princess Haya bint Al Hussein during Ladies’ Day at Royal Ascot on June 20th, 2013.
 Photograph: Steve Parsons/PA Wire

-The estranged wife of the ruler of Dubai is applying for a forced marriage protection order, the High Court has heard.
+The estranged wife of the ruler of Dubai is applying for a forced marriage protection order, the UK high court has heard.

 Princess Haya Bint Al Hussein arrived at the Royal Courts of Justice in London on Tuesday ahead of the latest hearing in the legal battle between her and Sheikh Mohammed bin Rashid Al Maktoum over their children.